 - Mobile broadband - This uses 4G rather than phone lines to get you online, and is almost always available on a 30-day basis.
 However, it also tends to come with pretty restrictive download limits, and a higher price than fixed line broadband.
 Read more about mobile broadband.

-The vast majority of broadband packages require line rental, as broadband is delivered through phone lines.
+The vast majority of broadband packages include line rental, as broadband is delivered through phone lines.

 Of course, if you don't want line rental with your internet, you have a few options: